smarigowda/ngd3jmeter/README.md

 7. Bar plot added.
 Hovering mouse on the bars will diaply more metric

+8. Added throughput plot.
+Hovering the mouse over the cirle displays the actual value

 You can see it by visiting: http://smarigowda.github.io/ngd3jmeter/ngJMeter_tsplot.html